UniversityOfHelsinkiCS/oodikone/README.md

 ### Everything is broken, can't get oodikone running, data is not there etc.

-Just do clean install by launching cli with `npm cli` and running option 1: _Set up oodikone from scratch_.
+First: Try `npm run cli` option 1: _Set up oodikone from scratch_ and then option 2 to download and restore databases (or option 4 to skip downloading, if you've done it recently).

-If you don't want to reset all data, you can delete the docker images `docker compose down --rmi` (or just one) and they will be rebuilt when you start them.
-This is sometimes necessary if some commit has updated images or you switch to an older commit which has changed the images.
+If that does not help, try option 5: _Docker system prune_.
+Notice that this clears up **all docker data**, including data related to other projects.
+If this is not ok, you'll need to identify the oodikone-specific docker volumes yourself and caches and clear those invididually.

 ## ✌🏼 Maintainers and contribution